This guide captures ‘bygone’ advice on HOW TO FIND WHY A CLASSIC CAR ENGINE SUDDENLY LOSES POWER

 Press hard, to make a good seal, and take away the screwdriver.
 If the base plate springs straight back into position the vacuum advance should be replaced.
 If you can feel suction against your thumb and the plate moves back into position slowly the vacuum unit is in good condition.

-Replacing the vacuum advance unit
+How to replace the vacuum advance unit on a Classic Car

 Almost all vacuum advance units are secured to the distributor by two screws, one each side of the vacuum unit.
 The means by which the vacuum housing is connected to the base-plate of the distributor differs considerably, however.
 Most link the two by a small arm, but in some cases this arm runs above the baseplate and in others it runs below it.
 So, the procedure for replacing the vacuum unit differs according to the make of the distributor.